This creamy veggie pasta recipe is made with roasted vegetables, feta, baby arugula, and chunky pasta.

 Roasted Veggie Pasta Ingredients

-How to Make This Pasta Recipe
+How to Make Feta Pasta

 Here's how to make this easy veggie pasta recipe.
 It takes a little while to roast the feta and the vegetables, but it's largely hands-off time.